 After the center of alchemy in the ancient world, the Great Library of Alexandria with its famous Pharos Lighthouse, was destroyed in the 5th century CE, most of those practicing the Hermetic Philosophy fled Egypt and migrated east to the Arab lands not occupied by the Romans.
 It was here that the Arabic prefix Al was added to the Greek Khemia to give us Al-Khemia, later to become Alchemy.

 The powerful secrets of alchemy were closely guarded and often handed down in coded images and writing.
 Sometimes alchemists suffered terrible persecution.
 Hypatia of Alexandria was the last librarian (tragically murdered) of the Great Library and is credited with discovering that planets have elliptical orbits.

-To take what has been given to us and transform it, hoping and praying for the better, lies at the heart of what has been called over the centuries and millennia: The Royal Art, The Way of the Philosopher, The Hermetic Philosophy, The Sacred Science, The Great Work, The Art of Transformation, The Divine Art, or simply The Art, that is: Alchemy.
+To take what has been given to us and transform it, hoping and praying for the better, lies at the heart of what is Alchemy -- as known over the centuries and millennia as: The Royal Art, The Way of the Philosopher, The Hermetic Philosophy, The Sacred Science, The Great Work, The Art of Transformation, The Divine Art, or simply The Art.

 The alchemical tradition encompasses an elegant philosophical worldview and corresponding set of practical laboratory techniques to harness the potencies of the natural world, plants and minerals, and offers a vital alternative or complementary set of remedies for health and well-being.

 Alchemy is innovative, problem-solving and experimental with mastery earned over time, study and considerate effort.
 Each alchemist's expression of the Art is unique.
 An alchemist will typically have a library of books dedicated to their work.

 Alchemy cannot be bound to a single system of thought, any more than it can be reduced to a single symbolic interpretation, because it transcends all dogma and all religions.